 Similar to a transformer, an indiction motor can be represented by an equivalent electrical circuit.
-Equivalent circuit enables the performance characteristics of the induction machine to be evaluated for steady-state conditions by ordinary processes of ac network solution.
-The equivalent circuit of an induction motor drawn for only one phase has been shown in Fig. 4.36.
-In Fig. 4.36(a) the stator resistance, R_1 and leakage reactance, X_1 are separated from the common magnetic circuit and the magnetising and loss currents are considered as flowing through the parallel branches R_m and X_m .
+Equivalent circuit enables has to evaluate the performance characteristics of the induction machine for steady-state conditions by ordinary processes of ac network solution.
+The equivalent circuit of an induction motor drawn for only one phase has been shown in Fig. 4.39.
+In Fig. 4.39(a) the stator resistance, R_1 and leakage reactance, X_1 are separated from the common magnetic circuit and the magnetising and loss currents are considered as flowing through the parallel branches R_m and X_m .